EricomSoftwareLtd/zte-connector/README.md

 > **_NOTE:_** Not all Cradlepoint models support docker containers.
 Please refer to specific router documentation to determine if it is compatible with the current project.

 The **zte-client** can be used as a client or as a connector.
-Cradlepoint routers use connector mode.
+Cradlepoint routers use connector mode and therefore this guide covers connector mode only.

 To pull the container: